 After her May 2020 graduation, Irvin wants to pursue a job at a nonprofit finance institution.
 She aspires to impact global economies through finance and education — increasing awareness of the positive and negative economic effects of non-profit organizations’ work in underprivileged economies.

 Investment Assistant - Student

-Artem Thuma, junior majoring in finance and minoring in entrepreneurship and Russian at K-State, joined the KSU Foundation in January 2019.
+Artem Thuma, senior majoring in finance and minoring in entrepreneurship and Russian at K-State, joined the KSU Foundation in January 2019.
 He is involved with the College of Business Administration’s Student Finance Association.

 His lifelong love of reading and affinity for better understanding what makes businesses grow, led him to work for the KSU Foundation where he serves as a student investment assistant.
 He is interested in understanding how people with the same knowledge can develop such varying degrees of viewpoints.

 After his December 2020 graduation, Thuma hopes to work in the field of venture capital.